10up/ads-txt/readme.txt

 == Screenshots ==

-1. Example of error noting an existing ads.txt file was found on the server.
-2. Example of editing an ads.txt file with errors and a link to browse ads.txt file revisions.
+1. Example of editing an ads.txt file with errors and a link to browse ads.txt file revisions.
-3. Example of comparing ads.txt file revisions.
+2. Example of comparing ads.txt file revisions.
-4. Example of comparing two disparate ads.txt file revisions.
+3. Example of comparing two disparate ads.txt file revisions.

 == Installation ==
 1. Install the plugin via the plugin installer, either by searching for it or uploading a .zip file.